rust-lang/reference/src/expressions/method-call-expr.md

 # assert!(1.14 < log_pi && log_pi < 1.15)
 ```

-When resolving method calls on an expression of type `A`, Rust looks up methods
+When resolving method calls on an expression of type `A`, that expression will
-both on the type itself and the traits in implements.
-Additionally, unlike with
-non-method function calls, the `self` parameter is special and may be
+be the `self` parameter.
+This  parameter is special and, unlike with other
-automatically dereferenced in order to resolve it.
-Rust uses the following
-process to resolve method calls.
+parameters to methods or other functions, may be automatically dereferenced or
+borrowed in order to call a method.
+This requires a more complex lookup process,
+since there may be a number of possible methods to call.
+The following procedure
+is used:

-First, Rust will attempt to build a list of candidate receiver types.
-It obtains
+The first step is to build a list of candidate receiver types.
+Obtain
 these by repeatedly [dereferencing][dereference] the type, adding each type
 encountered to the list, then finally attempting an [unsized coercion] at the
 end, and adding the result type if that is successful.
 Then, for each candidate
-`T`, Rust adds `&T` and `&mut T` to the list immediately afterward.
+`T`, add `&T` and `&mut T` to the list immediately after `T`.

-So, for instance, if `A` is `Box<[i32;2]>`, then the candidate types will be
+For instance, if `A` is `Box<[i32;2]>`, then the candidate types will be
 `Box<[i32;2]>`, `&Box<[i32;2]>`, `&mut Box<[i32;2]>`, `[i32; 2]` (by
 dereferencing), `&[i32; 2]`, `&mut [i32; 2]`, `[i32]` (by unsized coercion),
 `&[i32]`, and finally `&mut [i32]`.

-Then, for each candidate type `T`, Rust will search for a [visible] method with
+Then, for each candidate type `T`, search for a [visible] method with
 a receiver of that type in the following places:

 1. `T`'s inherent methods (methods implemented directly on `T`).
-1. Any of the methods provided by a trait implemented by `T`.
-If `T` is
+1. Any of the methods provided by a [visible] trait implemented by `T`.
+If `T`
-   a type parameter (including the `Self` parameter of a trait), then only
-   methods from the trait constraints on `T` are available for lookup.
-If `T` is
+   is a type parameter, methods provided by trait bounds on `T` are looked up
-   not, then methods from any in-scope trait are available.
+   first.
+Then all remaining methods in scope are looked up.

-Note that the lookup is done for each type in order, which can occasionally lead
+    Note: the lookup is done for each type in order, which can occasionally lead
     to surprising results.
 The below code will print "In trait impl!", because
     `&self` methods are looked up first, the trait method is found before the
     struct's `&mut self` method is found.

 ```rust
 struct Foo {}